cryotato/cryotato.github.io/_pages/blog.md

 ---
 permalink: /blog/
-title: heres some embarrassing information about me PLEASE DON'T BULLY ME WITH IT
+title: here's some embarrassing information about me PLEASE DON'T BULLY ME WITH IT
 author_profile: true
 layout: posts
-entries_layout: grid
+# entries_layout: grid
 ---
 my bussy wrote a ϑesis on colonialism